JericaOlsen/CS2540-Group-10/README.md

 | `42`   | `BRANCHZERO`   | Jump to a specific memory location if the accumulator is zero. |
 | `43`   | `HALT`         | Stop execution of the program. |

-## Program Execution
+## Program Execution & Running UVSim

-1. Load the program into memory from a text file.
+1. ### Load the Program:
-2. Execute instructions sequentially starting from memory location `00`.
-3. The CPU fetches an instruction, decodes it, and executes the corresponding operation.
-4. Execution continues until a **HALT** instruction (`43`) is encountered.

-## Running UVSim

-1. Place your **BasicML program** in a text file (e.g., `program.txt`).
+    Place your BasicML program in a text file (e.g., program.txt).
+Use the `Load Program` button to import the file into the built-in text editor.

-2. Run `main.py`.
-3. Follow on-screen instructions for input and execution feedback.
+2. ### Edit & Save:
+    You can directly edit your program in the text editor.
+When ready, click the `Save Program` button to save the validated instructions to a file.

+3. ### Execute:
+    Click the `Execute Program` button to load the instructions into memory and run them sequentially starting from memory location 00.
+Execution continues until a HALT instruction (43) is encountered.

+4. ### Interactive I/O:
+    During execution, the simulator prompts for input (when needed) and displays output via dialog windows.

+5. ### Customizing the UI:
+    Use the `Change Color` button next to the Save button to open a color selection window and customize the UI colors (window foreground/background and button foreground/background).

+## Updated Program Execution

+- ### Top Button Panel:
+    The new interface features a top panel with three buttons:

+    - #### Load Program:
+        Loads a program file into the text editor.
+    - #### Save Program:
+        Saves the content of the text editor to a file.
+    - #### Change Color:
+        Opens a dedicated window to customize UI colors (window foreground/background and button foreground/background).

+- ### Text Editor:
+    Provides an area to directly edit and validate BasicML instructions before execution.

+- ### Execution Feedback:
+    Output and input dialogs provide real-time feedback during program execution.

 ## Error Handling